-JOHNNA WU, founder of PinkNoise, is an active performer and improviser in North America, Europe, and Asia.
+JOHNNA WU, the co-founder of PinkNoise, is an active performer and improviser in North America, Europe, and Asia.
 In 2015, she was the only artist awarded the Fulbright scholarship to study in Germany, and was sponsored by the State Department of the United States and the Federal Republic of Germany.
 She graduated from Columbia University with a Bachelor of Arts with double degrees in Biology and Musicology, She obtained a Masters of Music degree in violin performance at The Juilliard School under the tutelage of Joseph Lin.
 The study of improvisation has allowed her to fuse her strong interests in contemporary music, East-Asian folk music, jazz, tango, and musical theatre with classical music.
 Her most recent appearances include performances for the Secretary General of the United Nations Antonie Guterres at the General Assembly Hall, the Berlin Philharmonie, Elbphilharmonie in Hamburg, Paris Philharmonie, the Banff Centre in Canada.
 She serves on the faculty and is a co-curator for the Lucerne Festival in Switzerland.